705-4 VERIFICATION

 Social Security Administration

-At each application and recertification only if it appears the applicant or recipient could be eligible for Social Security benefits.
+At each application and review only if it appears the applicant or recipient could be eligible for Social Security benefits.

-Verification Information System (VIS) through the SAVE Program
+Verification Information System (VISVerification Information System) through the SAVESystematic Alien Verification for Entitlements Program

 Qualified alien status of household members who are not U.S. citizens

-It is not necessary to re-verify alien status through the SAVE program at every review or recertification.
+It is not necessary to re-verify alien status through the SAVESystematic Alien Verification for Entitlements program at every review.
 This verification is only required for each alien at initial application and whenever an alien is added to a household.

 Note:

-The SOLQ interface may be used only to determine eligibility for the Alaska Temporary Assistance, Food Stamp, Medicaid, and Adult Public Assistance programs.
+The SOLQState Online Query interface may be used only to determine eligibility for ATAPAlaska Temporary Assistance Program, SNAPSupplemental Nutrition Assistance Program, Medicaid, and APAAdult Public Assistance programs.

 In some situations, the information will be from the source and can be used as verification.
 In other situations, the caseworker must follow-up on the information.